Homemade Chalk Paint Dresser Makeover

 After the first coat was dry, I noticed a lot more scratches that should have been filled or sanded out, and I even noticed a slight paint drip.
 Read through my post on how to fix spray paint drips to tackle this issue.

-I filled the wood grain on top, and filled in the scratches and blemishes everywhere else.
+I filled the wood grain on top and filled in the scratches and blemishes everywhere else.
 Learn more about how to hide wood grain when painting here.
+When those things were dry, I sanded them all down flush and even sanded out the drip.
+Then, I cleaned up my mess.

 Prime and Paint Filled in Areas

-And then I sprayed more clear shellac over those repairs.
+And then, I applied more clear shellac over those repairs.
 I know, from past experience, that filling in wood grain tends to bring out bleedthrough issues, so I didn’t want to give it a chance to give me issues.
+Read this post to learn more about how to stop stains from coming through paint!

+The next day, I added another coat of color all over.
+Actually, I think I ended up with 3 coats by this point.
 This paint dries so fast though, so the painting part didn’t actually take long.
 Everything else was taking forever.
 Haha

-Topcoating A Painted Dresser with Polyurethane
+Topcoating Homemade Chalk Painted Dresser

+So, after that last coat was dry, I lightly sanded the piece with 400 grit sandpaper to make the finish feel smoother.
 Then I sprayed a coat of waterbased poly onto the dresser.
 Learn more about how to spray polyurethane here.

 After the poly is dry, I like to sand it lightly with 400 grit sandpaper again to make it feel really smooth again.

-Fix Bleedthrough
+How to Fix Bleedthrough

-And that’s when I found a few bleed-through stains coming through.
+And that’s when I found a few bleed through stains coming through.

 This is such a common thing.
-You don’t see any stains coming through the paint and think you’re almost done.. and then once you put your topcoat on, the stains show up.
+You don’t see any stains coming through the new color and think you’re almost done.. and then once you put your topcoat on, the stains show up.
+It’s SO annoying.
+Basically, you’ve just gotta start over.

-Thankfully it was just on one drawer, so I pulled that drawer aside and I sprayed it with a couple of coats of clear shellac.
+Thankfully it was just on one drawer, so I pulled that drawer aside and I applied a couple of coats of clear shellac on it.
 And then I let it dry overnight again.
+Then, the next day, I just wiped the color all over that one drawer because I didn’t want to get my sprayer dirty for such a small area.

 Topcoat with Polyurethane Again